Monocoque: Two-wheeled vehicles

 Notable designers such as Eric Offenstadt and Dan Hanebrink created unique monocoque designs for racing in the early 1970s.
 The F750 event at the 1973 Isle of Man TT races was won by Peter Williams on the monocoque-framed John Player Special that he helped to design based on Norton Commando.
 Honda also experimented with the NR500, a monocoque Grand Prix racing motorcycle in 1979.
 The bike had other innovative features, including an engine with oval shaped cylinders, and eventually succumbed to the problems associated with attempting to develop too many new technologies at once.
 In 1987 John Britten developed the Aero-D One, featuring a composite monocoque chassis that weighed only 12 kg.

 An aluminium monocoque frame was used for the first time on a mass-produced motorcycle from 2000 on Kawasaki's ZX-12R, their flagship production sportbike aimed at being the fastest production motorcycle.
 It was described by Cycle World in 2000 as a "monocoque backbone ... a single large diameter beam" and "Fabricated from a combination of castings and sheet-metal stampings".

 Single-piece carbon fiber bicycle frames are sometimes described as monocoques; however as most use components to form a frame structure (even if molded in a single piece), these are frames not monocoques, and the pedal-cycle industry continues to refer to them as framesets.

+Bike

+The Lotus Type 108, a monocoque carbon-fiber superbike, gained fame when Chris Boardman won the individual pursuit gold medal at the 1992 Barcelona Olympics.
+Its design was so innovative that it was subsequently restricted by new regulations.

+Railroads

+The P40DC, P42DC and P32ACDM all utilize a monocoque shell.

 Rockets

 Various rockets have used pressure-stabilized monocoque designs, such as Atlas and Falcon 1.
 The Atlas was very light since a major portion of its structural support was provided by its single-wall steel balloon fuel tanks, which hold their shape while under acceleration by internal pressure.
 Balloon tanks are not true monocoques but act in the same way as inflatable shells.
 A balloon tank skin only handles tensile forces while compression is resisted by internal liquid pressure in a way similar to semi-monocoques braced by a solid frame.
 This becomes obvious when internal pressure is lost and the structure collapses.
+Monocoque tanks can also be cheaper to manufacture than more traditional orthogrids.
+Blue Origin's upcoming New Glenn launch vehicle will use monocoque construction on its second stage despite the mass penalty in order to reduce the cost of production.
+This is especially important when the stage is expendable, as with the New Glenn second stage.